Healthy Homes Assessment Tawa

 Insulation Tawa

-Insulation for underfloor and ceilings is mandatory in all rental houses as of July 1st, 2019.
-Property managers and landlords are required to ensure that the insulation meets this new quality.
-In some instances, an existing insulation on the ceiling or in the subfloor space may require to be filled with or replaced.
+Insulation for underfloor and ceilings has been compulsory to all rental homes as of July 1st, 2019.
+Property managers and landlords must make sure that the insulation is up to standards that are in line with the latest quality.
+In certain situations, the current ceiling insulation, or the insulation of the sub floor space may need to be topped up or replaced.

-The "R" refers to thermal resistance, and it is a measurement of how well insulation can withstand heat flow.
-The more high the R-value, better the insulation.
+The "R" is a symbol for thermal resistance and is a measure of how well the insulation resists heat flow.
+The greater the R-value, the better the insulation.

 • Zone 1 - Auckland & Northland - ceiling R 2.9, underfloor R 1.3